johnnysaldana/matchify/README.md

-Entity resolution is the task of identifying records, across one or more data sources, that refer to the same real-world entity. `matchify` exposes a common abstract `ERBaseModel` interface and ships three concrete models spanning the methodological progression in the field:
+Entity resolution is the task of identifying records, across one or more data sources, that refer to the same real-world entity. `matchify` exposes a common abstract `ERBaseModel` interface and ships five concrete models spanning the methodological progression in the field:

 - `ExactMatchModel`: hash-based exact-match baseline.
 No training, no